Rails-is-Underrated/Ruby-on-Rails-with-Concepts/software_eng/application_design.md

 # Introduction.

-Duka is an E-commerce Application, it provide an interface for buyers and sellers.
+Duka is an E-commerce Application, it provides an interface for buyers and sellers.

 ## Objectives.